 Diane is a graduate from the University of Maryland and former USAirways Flight Attendant.
 She resides in Centreville with her husband, Paul, and their four sons.
 Over the last 15 years, Diane has worked and volunteered at five local preschool centers and has extensive experience with Early Intervention and Child Find Services.
 In addition, Diane has over 10 years experience as an elementary school classroom volunteer at Deer Park Elementary School, specializing in small group instruction.
 She created a Rising Kindergarten Playgroup Program as a segue into school, chaired & coached the Odyssey of the Mind Program, chaired Arts in Education Reflections Program, and currently serves on the Athletic Booster Board at Westfield High School.
 In her spare time, she enjoys coffee with friends and watching her kids play numerous sports.

 Janet relocated to Northern Virginia after her husband, Roger, separated from the US Army.
-She is the mother of two children, one of whom graduated from Centreville Preschool in 2013.
-A graduate of Fayetteville State University, Janet has over 10 years experience in the accounting field, but enjoys being a stay at home mom even more.
+She is the mother of two children, both of whom are graduates of Centreville Preschool, Inc. A graduate of Fayetteville State University, Janet has over 10 years experience in the accounting field, but enjoys being a stay at home mom even more.
 In her spare time she teaches swimming lessons, gets in a little swimming herself, and roots for the Boston Red Sox.